EasyBrizy/Brizy-Local-Editor/docusaurus/docs-internals/editor-controls/data-controls/switch.md

 ---
 # Switch

-The switcher control in Brizy presents an `on`/`off` toggle.
+The switcher control in Brizy presents an `on` \| `off` toggle.
 It functions as a sophisticated replacement for standard checkboxes.

 Example of the switch when it is disabled: